johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-11-11-debugging-azure-functions-vs-code-mac-os/index.md

 Debugging is can be very useful when you're developing; getting to understand what the computer can see at runtime is a superpower.
 Regrettably with Azure Functions, I often find that the debugger fails to attach.
 When this happens, I can't actually debug my Azure Functions.

 This is a known issue.
 In fact, this blog post is me sharing a workaround that I've needed again and again, but keep losing.
 Not my own work, the work of [Bas Stottelaar](https://github.com/basilfx).
-I share it as a public service announcement.
-(And to remind myself how to do it!)
-The original issue is [here](https://github.com/OmniSharp/omnisharp-vscode/issues/4903#issuecomment-993015843).
+I share it as a public service announcement - and to remind myself how to do it!
+[The original issue (and workaround) is here](https://github.com/OmniSharp/omnisharp-vscode/issues/4903#issuecomment-993015843).
 Yay Bas!

 ## The solution